Six Steps for Developing a Strategy Roadmap

 For example, ‘(1) Digital marketing (N)’ and ‘(1) Sales management (M)’ (where (1) is the link to the objective number).

-Note that it’s likely you’ll end up with way too many capabilities listed and too many of them requiring a level of change.
+Note that it’s likely you’ll end up with listing way too many capabilities, with too many of these requiring a level of change.
 At this point, start prioritizing: which are the most important capabilities for delivering the objectives?
 Mark the capabilities as high, medium or low priority.
 Only focus on the capabilities that have a priority.

 Determine your courses of action